Let’s say something goes wrong in your lab, like that QC fails on your least favourite test.

 No matter how careful or diligent people are, it’s possible that somewhere along the line, something will go wrong.
 Root cause analysis is the best way to ensure that these issues are the exception rather than the rule.

-We run an excellent training course on root cause analysis where we explore the 5 whys and other techniques, and places are still available for the next session on 15 June.
+We run an excellent training course on root cause analysis where we explore the 5 whys and other techniques.
+We can run this for you in your organisation, ensuring consistent messaging for all of your staff.

 To arrange a confidential discussion, phone Maree on 0411 540 709 contact us by email email@example.com.